shivam-chaturvedi/AVL-Tree/README.md

 };
 ```

-For a complete code, refer to the [source code file](path/to/your/source/file.cpp).

 ## Usage in Real Life

 AVL Trees are widely used in various real-life applications due to their efficient operations: